Frequently Asked Questions

 Tattoo costs vary greatly due to the artist’s skill level and demand.
 Some studios charge by the piece, some charge by the hour.
 We charge by the hour.
-Rachel’s hourly rates are $150.
+Joshua, Bacon and Rachel’s hourly rates are $150.
 Rachel charges $160.
 Tim charges $180 an hour, and James charges $180 an hour with a four hour minimum (as of June 2012).
 We require a deposit equal to one hour of the artist’s rate to hold an appointment.

 Should I tip my tattoo artist?
 Is it required?